AtanaSoft88/ProjectBoard/ReadMe.md

 End result is based on a team-development and processing.
 Following technologies included:
 - Minimal Api
+- Automapper
+- Repository pattern
 - MediatR
 - DynamoDb & AWS for structuring the data.
+- Pagination where collections of multiple items might be requested from database, resulting in less data costs imposed.
 - Following SOLID principles and OOP
 - OpenAPI Authentication/Authorization and Cognito user's pool.
 - xUnit for testing the application - especially testing MediatR handlers.